 Because we were right on Lake Champlain, we looked to the east, across the giant lake and saw a ton of beautiful mountains that were calling us to them.

 We knew that they were part of Vermont.
-And neither I nor my friend had visited that state, so we decided to figure out how to get there.
+And neither I nor my friend had visited that state before, and being that we had at least another 24 hours left on our road trip, we decided to figure out how to get there.

 The seemingly best path involved us traveling close to the border, but then turning east.

 This took us past Fort Montgomery, and across several islands (which looked amazing on the map, but were really boring to travel through).

 Once we crossed those islands, we were in Vermont and decided to mark Smuggler’s Notch (Vermont) as our next destination, but once we officially crossed into this state, we saw Sand Bar State Park and even though we were committed to see Smugglers Notch, we just had to stop at this place (and were happy we did)